Before you leave your study abroad experience, there are certain on-campus tasks you need to take care of:

-If you receive IWU financial aid, you must talk with the Kelly Scheffert in the Financial Aid office before you leave campus.
-At that time, you should bring with you a budget of both the expected and estimated costs for your time abroad; the easiest way to do this is to visit your program’s Web site and print off the list of program costs.
-Your budget for study abroad will be reviewed and your financial aid award will be adjusted as appropriate.
+If you receive IWU financial aid, you must talk with the Financial Aid office before you leave campus.
+At that time, you should bring with you a budget of both the expected and estimated costs for your time abroad; the easiest way to do this is to visit your program’s website and print off the list of program costs.
+Your budget for study abroad will be reviewed and your financial aid award may be adjusted as appropriate.

 No funds will be made available to you and/or dispersed until your budget has been approved and any additional paperwork completed.
-If your combined budget for a semester or year away is more than a semester/year at Illinois Wesleyan, additional funds may be available to help meet the additional cost.
-For further information please contact Kelly Scheffert in the Financial Aid Office, Holmes Hall 1.
+If your combined budget for a semester or year away is more than a semester/year at Illinois Wesleyan, additional funds might be available to help meet the additional cost.
+For further information please contact Kelly Scheffert in the Financial Aid Office.

-If you have questions, contact Terrance Bond in ORL.
+If you have questions, please contact the Office of Residential Life.

 In addition to registering through your program for classes abroad, you will need to register at IWU for your off-campus studies using the appropriate OCS course number (e.g., students studying with IES should register for OCS 100, “OCS - Abroad - IES”).
 If the program with which you are studying does not have its own OCS number, register using OCS 100, “OCS - Abroad - Other.”